 My post-doctoral project moved me closer to my engineering roots through an examination of policies about converting offshore oil and gas platforms into artificial reefs.
 It is a comparative project looking at these policies from the mid-1970s to present for three areas: the Gulf of Mexico, California Bight, and North Sea.
 This project incorporates some concepts from Science & Technology Studies (STS) to find ways of understanding how and why the policies developed differently.

 Both my master’s and PhD projects dealt with medieval environmental issues.
 My master’s (University of Houston, 2003) dealt with forestry and fishery management in England and Normandy, France, during the period 1066 to 1135.
 My PhD project (University of Virginia, 2008) was on urban sanitation in England and Scandinavia from 1350-1600.

 I have a Bachelor’s degree in Civil Engineering with an Environmental Engineering specialty (Texas A&M University, 1994).
 I worked for two different engineering consulting firms in Texas from 1995 to 2009 (with the last few years doing only short contract consulting).
 My areas of emphasis were waste management operations, site contamination assessments, oil and petrochemical operations, and data management.

-- I am the President of the European Society for Environmental History, 2013-2017.
+- I was the President of the European Society for Environmental History, 2013-2017.

 - I am an editor of the book series The Environment in History: International Perspectives with Berghahn Books.